 - Previously identified as CVP-2, Guidelines were developed through a close collaboration between service providers and consumer electronics (CE) product manufacturers.

 - More than 15 companies have already begun pre-testing their products to prepare for Certification.

 Will Include Technology Demonstrations, Update on CVP-2 Product Certification Roll-out for Subscription TV Content Sharing, and the Latest on Extending Guidelines to Cloud and Second Screen Services

-Please join DLNA and Sam Rosen of ABI Research on September 8, 2015 at 9AM CEST as we discuss VidiPath in the European markets, how it fits into the operator technology portfolio and the benefits for deploying services today based on VidiPath.
+In the below webinar, we will discuss VidiPath in the European markets, how it fits into the operator technology portfolio and the benefits for deploying services today based on VidiPath.
 Also hear from DTLA representatives on the security of DTCP IP and why it is a trusted DRM.

 Operators today face a complex set of technology choices, including determining the optimal in-home set-top box strategy, investment in more modern and focused guide experiences, migration to cloud-based architectures for improved maintenance and service agility as well as development of applications on a large number of platforms.
 VidiPath provides tools for operators to work with CE manufacturers to deliver a compelling user experience to consumers while reducing capital and operational costs.

 Watch Dr. Stephen Palm give a live demonstration of the Xfinity VidiPath Service for the X1 Platform running on Comcast production plant displayed on Samsung TV, Broadcom STB and AwoX reference tablet.